Toronto Argonauts: 1907–1952

 In December 1906, The Gazette reported that a proposal originated from Ottawa for the ORFU and the QRFU to merge, which would allow for higher calibre of play and create rivalries.
 Hewitt helped organize the meeting which established the Interprovincial Rugby Football Union (IRFU) in 1907.
 Seeking looser rules regarding the employment of professional players, Toronto and other cities split from the ORFU and formed the IRFU, along with Hamilton, Ottawa, and Montreal.

 The IRFU continued under the larger auspices of the Canadian Rugby Union.
 Beginning in 1909, the CRU champion was awarded the Grey Cup, with the Big Four competing against university squads and eventually teams from Western Canada.
 The Argonauts first competed for the Cup in 1911, losing 14 to 7 to the University of Toronto in front of a then record 13,687 spectators at the newly opened Varsity Stadium.
 The team claimed their first championship in 1914, exacting revenge on U of T with a 14 to 2 victory.
-Their star runner and kicker in their first championship year was Jack O'Conner, who scored a league record 44 points.
+Their star runner and kicker in their first championship year was Jack O'Connor, who scored a league record 44 points.

 After play was halted during World War I, the Argos again achieved success in the early 1920s on the back of one Canada's greatest ever sportsmen.
-Lionel Conacher, the "Big Train," led the team to two perfect 6–0 seasons in 1921 and 1922.
+Lionel Conacher, the "Big Train", led the team to two perfect 6–0 seasons in 1921 and 1922.
 In the first season he accounted for 85 of his team's 167 points, and 15 of the points in the Grey Cup game, a 23–0 drubbing of the Edmonton Eskimos.
 It was the first east-west Grey Cup championship in Canadian history.

 The 1921 Grey Cup victory was their last until 1933, at which point the Argonauts became the dominant team of an increasingly nationwide sport.
 They put together a number of Grey Cup dynasties in the 1930s and 1940s, winning eight of twenty Grey Cups between 1933 and 1952.
 The Winnipeg Blue Bombers were most often on the receiving end of Argo Grey Cup victories in this era.
 From 1933 to 1941 Lew Hayman coached the team with a still unparalleled winning ratio of 45–15–2.
 Their first back-to-back Grey Cups came in 1937 and 1938.
 This was also the era of the famed Stukus brothers—Annis, Bill, and Frank—who proved a potent all-purpose trio in the Argonauts' championship years.